-The energy expenditure of co-flow wall jet active flow control for the NASA hump is investigated numerically by trade studies of the injection and suction slot location.
-The injection-only and suction-only flow control methods are also studied and compared with the CFWJ.
-The followings are some conclusions obtained from the validated numerical simulation using 2D URANS with Spalart-Allmaras turbulence model.
+The energy expenditure of coflow wall jet active flow control for the NASA hump is investigated numerically by trade studies of the injection and suction slot location.
+The injection-only and suctiononly flow control methods are also studied and compared with the CFWJ.
+The following are some conclusions obtained from the validated numerical simulation using two-dimensional URANS with the Spalart-Allmaras turbulence model:

-- 1. The power required of a CFWJ fluidic actuator is exponentially determined by the total pressure ratio and linearly determined by the mass flow rate.
-To minimize the coefficient of power required P_c , reducing the total pressure loss is more important than reducing the mass flow rate.
+1) The power required of a CFWJ fluidic actuator is exponentially determined by the total pressure ratio and linearly determined by the mass flow rate.
+To minimize the coefficient of power required $P_c$ , reducing the total pressure loss is more important than reducing the mass flow rate.
 This principle applies to general AFC using fluidic actuators.
-The momentum coefficient C{μ} should not be used to measure AFC energy consumption because a low C{μ} may yield a high power required due to a high total pressure ratio even though the mass flow rate is low.
-The quantitative value of C{μ} is also very different from P_c . - 2.
-The CFWJ is effective in both adverse and favorable pressure gradients but is more energy efficient to be used in adverse pressure gradients due to lower flow velocity, lower entropy increase, and enhanced mixing.
-As a result, the APG generates less main flow loss and thus requires a lower total pressure ratio of the CFWJ actuators. - 3.
-To minimize the CFWJ energy expenditure, it is important to provide a sufficiently long distance between the injection and suction for thorough mixing and energy transfer in adverse pressure gradients.
-It is observed in this study that the distance with the counter-clockwise vorticity layer vanishing is sufficient. - 4.
-Both the tangential injection and streamwise suction of CFWJ are effective to suppress flow separation respectively.
+The momentum coefficient $C{\mu}$ should not be used to measure AFC energy consumption because a low $C{\mu}$ may yield a high power required due to a high total pressure ratio even though the mass flow rate is low.
+The quantitative value of $C{\mu}$ is also very different from $P_c$ .

+2) The CFWJ is effective in both adverse and favorable pressure gradients but is more energy efficient to be used in adverse pressure gradients due to lower flow velocity, lower entropy increase, and enhanced mixing.
+As a result, the APG generates less main flow loss and thus requires a lower total pressure ratio of the CFWJ actuators.

+3) To minimize the CFWJ energy expenditure, it is important to provide a sufficiently long distance between the injection and suction for thorough mixing and energy transfer in adverse pressure gradients.
+It is observed in this study that the distance with the counterclockwise vorticity layer vanishing is sufficient.

+4) Both the tangential injection and streamwise suction of CFWJ are effective to suppress flow separation.
 It is most efficient to apply the injection or the suction near the flow separation onset point at a slightly downstream location in adverse pressure gradients.
-For this NASA hump, it is observed that the optimal suction location near the separation onset point is a little downstream of the optimal injection location. - 5.
-Placing the injection of the CFWJ in the deep flow separation region is not able to remove the flow separation, but placing suction of CFWJ in the deep flow separation region is able to remove the flow separation attributed to the coupling effect of the upstream CFWJ injection. - 6.
-For the injection-only or suction-only flow control, when the slots are at the optimal location downstream of the flow separation onset point, the injection-only flow control is as effective as the CFWJ for suppressing flow separation.
+For this NASA hump, it is observed that the optimal suction location near the separation onset point is a little downstream of the optimal injection location.

+5) Placing the injection of the CFWJ in the deep flow separation region is not able to remove the flow separation, but placing suction of CFWJ in the deep flow separation region is able to remove the flow separation attributed to the coupling effect of the upstream CFWJ injection.

+6) For the injection-only or suction-only flow control, when the slots are at the optimal location downstream of the flow separation onset point, the injection-only flow control is as effective as the CFWJ for suppressing flow separation.
 The suction-only flow control needs a momentum coefficient 7% higher than that of the CFWJ to suppress the flow separation.
 However, if the slots are placed off the optimal position, the CFWJ flow control is much more effective and efficient than the injection-only or suction-only flow control.

-6 Acknowledgment
+Acknowledgments

 The authors would like to acknowledge the computing resource provided by the Center of Computational Sciences at the University of Miami.

-Disclosure: The University of Miami and Dr. Gecheng Zha may receive royalties for future commercialization of the intellectual property used in this study.
+The University of Miami and Gecheng Zha may receive royalties for future commercialization of the intellectual property used in this study.
 The University of Miami is also an equity owner in CoFlow Jet, LLC, licensee of the intellectual property used in this study.